Eastern loggerhead shrike (Photo by Dave Menke, courtesy of USFWS)

 Using its strong, hooked beak, the eastern loggerhead shrike cracks the skull or pecks at the neck of its prey — usually small mammals, insects and other birds — to deliver a fatal blow.
 As the shrike does not possess the strong grasping talons of a raptor, it cannot hold its prey while it eats, so it has a creative solution to this problem.
 Using the sharpness of thorns and barbed wires as a “skewer,” the shrike can hold its prey in place while eating or leave the critter there for future consumption.

-What is NCC doing to protect this species’ habitat?
+What is NCC doing to protect the eastern loggerhead shrike's habitat?

 To protect any existing populations and to restore any potential populations, the Nature Conservancy of Canada (NCC) manages several grassland habitats in Ontario for the eastern loggerhead shrike.
 These natural areas include the Rice Lake Plains, Napanee Plain, Scheck Nature Reserve, Northern Bruce Peninsula, Manitoulin Island and Carden Alvar.